-As mentioned above, passive aggressive communication is not explicitly voicing your frustrations to your roommate.
+As mentioned above, passive-aggressive communication is not explicitly voicing your frustrations to your roommate.
 Instead, you are avoiding direct confrontation.
 Making your frustrations known shouldn’t create conflict — and with good communication won’t.
-Instead, good communication can successfully alleviate your concerns and help return the household to a peaceful coexistence among all inhabitants.
+Instead, good communication can successfully alleviate your concerns and help return the household to peaceful coexistence among all inhabitants.

 Not everyone has the same schedules.
 For instance, your roommate might work nights, while you are a morning person.
 It will help immensely to know your housemate’s agenda and vice versa.

 Knowing when your roommate is going to be home can help you plan the discussions you need to have with them.
 Additionally, you may find that you like to have friends or a significant other over while your roommate is at work or school.
 You can respect their privacy, while maintaining yours, by knowing when they’ll be out of the house.
 Scheduling can also make it easier to understand who needs to do certain chores and at what times.

 When sharing space, it’s important to split the household chores and cleaning duties and, just as important, is agreeing, communicating and adhering to this schedule.
 The idea is that communal rooms, such as kitchen, bathrooms, living room, and other areas should be kept consistently clean.
 As you and your roommate will both be using these spaces, it is up to the both of you to take on these duties.